We’re cooked. AI agents are going to take our jobs.

 Here’s what you consider when signing up for an AI agent builder:

-• Integrations with LLMs and APIs: You hands down need to find a builder that can integrate easily with a wide range of LLMs (large language models) and software APIs.
-ChatGPT, Claude, Gemini, or any other LLM — the AI agent platform needs to integrate with these.
+- Integrations with LLMs and APIs: When evaluating AI agent development tools, you hands down need to find a builder that can integrate easily with a wide range of LLMs (large language models) and software APIs.
+ChatGPT, Claude, Gemini, or any other open-source or proprietary LLM — the AI agent platform needs to integrate with these.
 At the same time, you need a tool that can integrate with a wide range of software in your tech stack.
 This way, you can combine your software tools with the AI capabilities brought by LLMs.

-• Autonomous task execution: You want to make sure whatever AI agent platform you use has the ability to run complex tasks automatically without you having to get involved.
-Some of these platforms will allow you to set the frequency at which you want these programs to run.
+- Autonomous task execution: You want to make sure whatever AI agent platform you use has the ability to run complex tasks automatically based on your inputs, without you having to get involved.
+Some of these platforms will allow you to set the frequency at which you want these programs to run and even handle decision-making on your behalf.
 Just be aware of the ones that do and don’t.

 Okay, now that we know what to look for, let’s go over some of my favorite AI agent platforms and builders.